-For paid support and managed or consulting services, contact Percona Sales.
+For paid support and managed or consulting services , contact Percona Sales.

-Release date: August 30, 2023
+Release date: August 30, 2023 Installation: Installing Percona Distribution for PostgreSQL

 Percona Distribution for PostgreSQL is a solution with the collection of tools from PostgreSQL community that are tested to work together and serve to assist you in deploying and managing PostgreSQL.
-The aim of Percona Distribution for PostgreSQL is to address the operational issues like High-Availability, Disaster Recovery, Security, Observability, Spatial data handling, Performance and Scalability and others that enterprises are facing.
+The aim of Percona Distribution for PostgreSQL is to address the operational issues like High-Availability, Disaster Recovery, Security, Spatial data handling, Observability, Performance and Scalability and others that enterprises are facing.

-This release of Percona Distribution for PostgreSQL is based on PostgreSQL 14.9.
+This release of Percona Distribution for PostgreSQL is based on PostgreSQL 13.12.